NorfairKing/smos/smos-docs-site/content/pages/installation/nix.markdown

 Start with a regular build, and go from there using the multiple results:

 ```
-$ nix-build -A release
+$ nix-build
 ```

 To install the executables in your user environment directly:

 ```
-nix-env -if default.nix -A release
+nix-env -if default.nix
 ```

 ### Optional: Using the cachix cache